hristovt/bachelor-thesis/paper-thesis/ReadMe-Paper.md

 # Bachelor Thesis
-This repository includes the LaTex Files for the bachelor thesis.<br/>
+This repository includes the .txt file for the bachelor thesis.
+The next step is to create LaTex format of the thesis.
-The LaTex files are besed on the Bachelor Thesis repository made by [Marius Schulz](https://github.com/mariusschulz).